SpaghettoTech/FLauncher/README.md

 ## Core Features

-- **Split-Screen Layout**: A modern terminal interface on the left and a dynamic, bottom-anchored vertical command sidebar on the right.
+- **Split-Screen Layout**: A modern terminal interface on the left and a dynamic command sidebar on the right.
 - **App Management**:
   - `apps`: Lists all installed applications.
 Shows recently installed apps (last 2 days) at the top.
   - `<app name>`: Instantly launch any app.
   - `remove <app>`: Quickly uninstall applications.
-- **Smart Messaging Integration**:
+- **Smart Messaging & Terminal Chat**:
-  - Direct Chat: Type a messaging app name (WhatsApp, Telegram, Signal, etc.) followed by a contact name to open the chat directly.
+  - **Terminal Chat Session**: Clicking a messaging notification opens a dedicated chat session in the terminal, clearing previous output for focus.
+  - **Direct App Launch**: Swiping left on a messaging notification (in the sidebar or history) opens the chat directly in the native app.
+  - **Quick Reply**: Reply to messages directly from the terminal prompt during a chat session.
+- **Advanced Notification Center**:
-  - Contact Suggestions: Real-time contact suggestions appear in the sidebar as you type messaging commands.
+  - **Sidebar Notifications**: Real-time notifications displayed in the right sidebar with app-specific branding (orange labels).
-  - Multi-Word Support: Seamlessly handles apps with multi-word names like "Google Messages".
+  - **Notification History**: Access past notifications by clicking the history icon (⏱︎).
+  - **Swipe Actions**:
+    - **Swipe Right**: Dismiss notification (active) or remove from history.
+    - **Swipe Left (Messaging)**: Open directly in the messaging app.
+    - **Enhanced Sensitivity**: Optimized swipe detection for a fluid experience.
+  - **Smart Click**: Non-messaging notifications open the respective app instantly with a single tap.
-- **Navigation & Search**:
+- **Navigation & Media**:
+  - **Media Controls**: Integrated Play/Pause controls in the sidebar, synchronized with active music notifications.
+  - **Dynamic Sidebar Clock**: Parrot OS style clock (`// HH:mm`) in the sidebar; tap to open the Clock/Alarm app.
-  - `maps <location>`: Opens your preferred map app with the search query pre-filled.
+  - `maps <location>`: Opens maps with the search query pre-filled.
-  - Browser Search: Anything not recognized as a command is automatically searched in your default browser.
+  - Browser Search: Unrecognized commands are automatically searched in your default browser.
-- **Notification Center**:
-  - `notifications`: View all unread notifications in a clean, terminal-style list.
-  - Thread Extraction: Automatically extracts and displays multiple messages from bundled chat notifications (WhatsApp/Telegram).
-  - Click-to-Open: Tap any notification in the terminal to jump straight into the message.
-- **Weather**:
-  - `weather`: View odiern weather condition.
 - **Productivity & System**:
-  - Screen Time: Live tracking of your daily device usage displayed at the top.
+  - Screen Time: Live tracking of daily device usage displayed at the top.
-  - `download`: Shortcut to open the Downloads folder.
+  - `download`: Shortcut to the Downloads folder.
+  - `clear`: Clears the terminal output for a fresh start.
+  - `delete`: Clears the notification history (when in history view).
-- **Permission & Setup Dashboard**:
+- **Interactive Setup Dashboard**:
-  - Integrated `help` command provides a real-time status of all required permissions.
+  - `help` command provides a real-time status of all permissions.
-  - Interactive Setup: Click on permission statuses ([Notifications], [Screen Time], [Contacts], etc.) to jump directly to the relevant Android system settings.
+  - Tap permission statuses ([Notifications], [Screen Time], etc.) to open relevant system settings.
-  - Default Home: Easily set FLauncher as your default home screen via the interactive help menu.

 ## Design Aesthetics

-- **Vibrant Terminal Look**: High-contrast green and blue text on a deep dark background.
+- **Parrot OS Inspiration**: High-contrast green and orange accents on a deep dark background.
-- **Interactive Sidebar**: Suggestions grow from the bottom up, keeping the most relevant choices right above your keyboard.
+- **Premium Terminal UI**: Thin green dividers and scan-line aesthetics for a professional "hacker" look.
+- **Reactive Feedback**: Buttons and items provide visual feedback on interaction.
-- **Premium Typography**: Uses Monospace fonts for a true coder/hacker aesthetic.
+- **Monospace Typography**: Consistent use of monospace fonts for the authentic terminal feel.